 Having a dashboard that does this for you can solve a lot of problems.

-How long does it take you to get all the data you need from Google, Facebook, Instagram, Twitter.
+How long does it take you to get all the data you need from Google, Facebook, Instagram, and Twitter?
 Not to mention the ad platforms or business managers.

-Why not have a dashboard that anyone can access when they want.
-That shows that all the information they could need.
+Why not have a dashboard that anyone can access when they want?
+That shows all the information they could need.

 Next, I will show you how simple it is to create a dashboard.
 Which will cut down the time you spend getting to your analytics.
 Giving you more time to actually review your data.